This is a writeup for the retired Hack The Box Granny machine.

 The command completed successfully.

 The user Lakis looks interesting.
-The group are:
+Print the groups that Lakis belongs to

 c:\windows\system32\inetsrv>net localgroup